krohitvidyasagar/1-Cola-SearchWord/README.md

 # Word Search Program

+## Special Note

+The preprocessing part of this program should be handled separately.
+It would involve forming a word map, where each word and its  count in a document should be maintained in a table.
+The search program should query this table to retrieve the count of a specified word  in each document and identifies the document with the maximum count.

 ## Description

 This program searches for the maximum occurrences of a specified word across multiple text files within a directory.
 It excludes certain words specified in a separate text file.
 The user can repeatedly search for different words until they choose to exit.